Amazon Prime Day deals on now in UK: Cheapest ever Echo Show 5 at £45

-But while the big day isn't set to start until Monday, savvy shoppers in the UK can already find some great deals.
-Check out our pick of the best below and make sure to bookmark this page as we'll be highlighting the best savings on all things tech throughout the week.
+But while the big day isn't set to start until Tuesday, savvy shoppers in the UK can already find some great deals.
+Check out our pick of the best below, and make sure to bookmark this page as we'll be highlighting the best savings on all things tech throughout the week.

 Note that pricing below assumes you're an Amazon Prime member (£8 per month or £80 per year).
 Pricing was accurate at time of publication but may fluctuate without warning.
 We'll be updating this story with the best UK Prime Day deals we find going forward.